aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

 ## Update Chat Room to Use Azure SignalR Service

-Then let's update the chat room sample to use the new service you just created.
+Then, let's update the chat room sample to use the new service you just created.

 Let's look at the key changes: